AmirrezaPayandeh/UGSML/README.md

 5. Submit a pull request on Github.

 ## License
-UGSML is licensed under the MIT License.
-See LICENSE.txt for more information.
+UGSML is licensed under the Apache License.
+See [LICENSE.txt]() for more information.

 ## Contact
 For questions or support, please contact me at BlackLord.ap@gmail.com.